-After the installation of Advanced Authentication Server appliance, you must configure the mode on which the appliance runs.
-The first server is the Global Master/ Server Registrar.
+After installing Advanced Authentication server, you must configure the mode on which the appliance runs.
+The first server is the Global Master/Server Registrar.
 This is the server with master database.
-DB Master, DB Servers and Web Servers are connected to the master database.
+DB Master, DB servers, and Web servers are connected to the master database.